urwa/GoogleAppsScript/README.md

 ## Send-Whatsapp-Message-Using-Twilio
 Send Message on whatsapp using Twilio API.

+## Call-Reminders-Twilio-GCalendar
+Triggers a reminder by call to a user to leave for this meeting 10 mins before the meeting time using Twilio and Google Apps Script.

 -------------------------------------------------------------------------------------------------------------------------
 DISCLAIMER: SOME PART OF THE SCRIPTS MIGHT BE TAKEN FROM OTHER SOURCES AND EDITTED ACCORDING TO MY NEEDS.
 NO COPYRIGHTS INFRINGEMENT INTENTED.